LukioTools/trioprint/README.md

    - Navigate to `web/config` and run `compress.py` to generate the  configurator html files.

 3. **Hardware Setup**:
-   - Insert the SD card into the ESP32 and configure `PIN_SPI_SS` in `config.h` to match the SD card's chip select pin.
+   - Insert the SD card into the ESP32 and configure `PIN_SPI_SS_SD` in `config.h` to match the SD card's chip select pin.
    - Set correct EMS and STOP commands in `config.h`.
 Default is for Ender 3 v3 SE
    - Flash the firmware to the ESP32 using the Arduino IDE.
 Ensure you have the necessary libraries installed.